ghaidaaih/install-arduino_robot_arm-package/README.md

  <br>

-3. to Controlling the motors
+3. to Control the motors

  ```sh
  source ~/.bashrc